http://www.pacific.edu/college/

 - Students must complete the general education program to fulfill the requirements for a baccalaureate degree.
 Please refer to the University general education program statement for the requirements of the program.

-Special Additional Requirements for Transfer Students
+Additional Requirements for Transfer Students

-- All transfer students must enter The College with their fundamental skills requirement (MATH 5 and WRIT 10, where WRIT 10 can be replaced by a different composition course) already met and must have a minimum GPA of 2.8 in all articulated coursework upon entering Pacific.
+- All transfer students must enter the College with their fundamental skills requirement (MATH 5 and WRIT 10, where WRIT 10 can be replaced by a different composition course) already met and must have a minimum GPA of 2.8 in all articulated coursework upon entering Pacific.

 - All transfer students must fulfill the requirements of the College of the Pacific general education program.
-Only courses with a minimum grade of C and three or more semester units, or four or more quarter units, of credit will be accepted in the program.
-The Associate Dean and Director of General Education, in conjunction with the Articulation Specialist determines which courses completed at other institutions satisfy General Education requirements.
+Only courses with a minimum grade of C and three or more semester units, or four or more quarter units, will be accepted in the program.
+The Associate Dean of General Education, in conjunction with the Articulation Specialist determines which courses completed at other institutions satisfy General Education requirements.

 - In consultation with the Dean (or Dean’s designate), departments may designate certain courses to be graded only on the pass/no credit basis.
-In such courses the nature of the learning does not provide an adequate basis for meaningful rank ordering of student performance and under no circumstances is the student’s work evaluated on a letter-graded system.
+In such courses, the nature of the learning does not provide an adequate basis for meaningful rank ordering of student performance and under no circumstances is the student’s work evaluated on a letter-graded system.
 Courses numbered 087/187 (Internship), 089/189 (Practicum) must be graded on a pass/no credit basis only.
 Fieldwork courses are normally graded on a pass/no credit basis also.

 Course Numbering Policies and Unit Restrictions

-- Courses numbered 087/187 and 089/189 indicate internship and practicum study when included in the course number of departments in the College of the Pacific.
-Courses numbered 087/187 designate work experiences that usually are conducted off-campus, primarily under the supervision of someone not holding a full-time appointment on the faculty of the College of the Pacific.
-Courses numbered 089/189 designate work experiences conducted usually on campus, under the direct supervision of a College of the Pacific faculty member.
-Courses numbered 087/187 and 089/189 may be taken for one, two, three or four units of credit.
-If a department’s 087/187 and/or 089/189 courses carry alphabetic subscripts designating different categories of study experiences, then the 087/187 or 089/189 course may be repeated for credit as long as the student does not repeat a category (subscript) or exceed the 20-unit limitation (see “4’’ below).
+- Courses numbered 087/187 and 089/189 may be taken for one, two, three or four units of credit.
+If a department’s 087/187 and/or 089/189 courses carry alphabetic subscripts designating different categories of study experiences, then the 087/187 or 089/189 course may be repeated for credit as long as the student does not repeat a category (subscript) or exceed the 20-unit limitation.
 In some cases, the department may indicate special restrictions.

 - Activity courses numbered ACTY 050-099 are Intercollegiate Sports courses.
 Students can apply no more than a total of eight units in Intercollegiate Sports courses toward graduation.
 All Intercollegiate Sports classes are evaluated on the pass/no credit basis.